amerlin/SPUserProfileClient/README.md

 # SPUserProfileClient

-A simple demo to get sharepoint userprofile properties
+A simple demo to get the sharepoint userprofile properties

+Note: The user can not be logged